-Ibtisam Tasnim Zaman is a Black Lesbian American Multidisciplinary feminist and self-taught artist.
-Her art practice consists of creative writing, spoken word poetry performance, narrative painting of BIPOC people, and community art projects.
-Her work draws inspiration from Persian Islamic geometric art, Indian classical art, surrealism, and magical realism.
-Originally from Tulsa, Oklahoma, at age six Ibtisam moved to England, followed by the UAE.
-Her mother made the decision shortly after 9/11 to escape the violence that Muslims and BIPOC are still facing today.
-By thirteen, she would live between the UAE and India over the next nine years.
+Ibtisam Tasnim Zaman is an African American Lesbian American, conceptual, multidisciplinary, intersectional feminist and self-taught artist.
+Her art practice consists of creative writing, poetry performance, narrative painting, and community projects.
+Originally from Tulsa, Oklahoma, Ibtisam moved at age six to England, followed by the UAE.
+Her mother made the decision shortly after 9/11 to escape the violence that Muslims and that the African diaspora and global majority still face today.
+From thirteen onwards, she lived between the UAE and India over the proceeding nine years.

 All content on this site are copyright of Ibtisam Tasnim Zaman, unless stated otherwise.